By Tom House, PhD, with Lindsay Berra

 WINDOWS OF TRAINABILITY MUST BE ASSESSED

-It doesn’t do preadolescents any good to throw anything much heavier than a baseball, because they're not physically able to build strength yet.
+It doesn’t do preadolescents any good to throw anything much heavier than a baseball, because they’re not physically able to build strength yet.
 From the ages of 8 to 12, pitchers should train only with the 6-ounce, 5-ounce, 4-ounce and 2-ounce balls.
 When pitchers are around 13, right on the borderline, you can start them with the 1-pound ball to help them gain functional strength.
-But keep in mind, not all kids develop at the same rate, so they won't all reach that window of trainability at the same time.
-If your 13-year-old can't handle the 6-ounce ball, don't move him to the 1-pound ball.
+But keep in mind, not all kids develop at the same rate, so they won’t all reach that window of trainability at the same time.
+If your 13-year-old can’t handle the 6-ounce ball, don’t move him to the 1-pound ball.
 In the beginning, they should do more holds than throws to build joint integrity, and once they can hang onto the 6-ounce ball at full speed in the rocker-leaper drill, you know they’re ready for more.
 If their mechanics are an issue, and you can fix mechanics neurologically, with any of our skill drills, with the towel drill being most efficient.
 But if they have issues with velocity or stiffness and soreness on the back side of shoulder, you have to remember they can only accelerate what they can decelerate.
-The 2-pound ball should only be used once a pitcher reaches adulthood, after the age of 18, to develop muscle mass.
+The 2-pound ball should only be added to the weighted-ball routine once a pitcher reaches adulthood, after the age of 18, to develop muscle mass.

 ADAPTATION IS KEY

 Many who criticize the use of weighted balls point to data collected solely on weighted ball throws, or to injuries that occur when pitchers go directly to throwing heavy balls from the run-and-gun, or on flat ground into a net, as hard as they can.
 The body just isn’t ready for it.